Lee3003/markdown-portfolio/_includes/04-lists.md

-- This is a list
+Places where I have lived:

-- Another sentence
+- Latvia, Ventspils
-  - Nested
+- The UK
-  - Also Nested
+  - Fort William, Scotland
-- Back to main
+  - Manchester, England